nelgau/xe/README.md

 Xe: The Batching Lazy Evaluator
 ==

-Xe allows you to reorder expensive operations and efficiently execute them in batches.
+Xe allows you to reorder expensive operations and efficiently execute them in groups.

 http://en.wikipedia.org/wiki/One-electron_universe